lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

 ![first pic]({{ site.baseurl }}/images/image1.png)

-From the above, it makes sense to use a C value of 10^-1 for all three model.
+From the above, it makes sense to use a C value of 10^-1 for all three models.
 In addition, setting C values lower could help mitigate some overfitting issues, as higher C-values generally run a higher risk of overfitting on the train set.
 Therefore let's re-instantiate each of the three models with C=0.1:

 ```python
 myLog = LogisticRegression(C=0.01, solver='lbfgs', n_jobs=-1, random_state=1)